cross

 Identify user stories

 The first step is to recognise the User Stories correctly.
-During Sprint Planning, Scrum Team should know what needs to be added to the Product Backlog list.
+During Sprint Planning, the Scrum Team should know what needs to be added to the Product Backlog list.
 Further, they should also keep in mind the features to be worked on and add those to Sprint Backlog.

 Assign tasks